Task-Oriented Convex Bilevel Optimization with Latent Feasibility: Introduction

-The first category of methods aim to find the maximum likelihood solution, resulted in the minimization of the data discrepancy \cite{Li2013An,bigdeli2017deep}.
-To penalize the unfeasible solutions, different variational regularizations have been developed to encode prior information about $\mathbf{x}^*$ and they actually seek to minimize the regularized objective functionals \cite{MSWNNM}.
-These energy minimization approaches can be applied to solve various types of IIPs, but they often have poorer performance on an individual task.
-This is mainly because it is very hard to design correct priors to appropriately fit our desired solutions in real-world problems.
+Over the past decades, convex optimization techniques have been widely used to address machine learning and computer vision problems~\cite{beck2009fast,Li2013An,peng2018structured,huang2020partially}.
+The main idea behind these approaches is to approximate the implicit task energy (possibly non-convex) by a convex surrogate.
+Then numerical solvers can be adopted to obtain desirable global solutions.
+However, due to the complexity of tasks and data distributions, it is usually challenging to exactly obtain the task-desired optimal solutions only based on these simple convex optimization formulations.
+For example, as in Fig.~\ref{fig:Motivation} (the red dashed rectangle), a convex optimization model with improper feasibility may directly lead to incorrect solutions for the given task.

-A more recent trend is to establish regression-type neural networks to learn a direct inverse mapping $\mathcal{A}^{\dagger}$ from the observation space $\mathcal{Y}$ to the solution space $\mathcal{X}$ \cite{hui2018fast,liu2018non,zhang2018residual}.
-Such methods have achieved impressive performance in some practical applications.
-While the obvious disadvantages with these learned deep approaches are that their performances completely depend on rich high-quality training data and it is also challenging to learn a single network to address various different tasks.
-Theoretically, it is extremely hard to understand and interpret these complex network structures, due to their heuristic nature.
-Very recently, preliminary works have begun to link conventional approaches with task-specific computational modules (e.g., deep learning architectures) and developed a series of optimization-inspired learning methods to solve IIPs \cite{li2016learning,liu2018bridging}.
-The idea is to unroll an existing optimization process and replace the explicit iterative updating rule with hand-designed operators and/or learned architectures~\cite{Zhang2017Learning}.
+Non-convex optimization techniques are usually suggested to encode complex prior information for the task solution.
+However, in theory, finding global minimizers to non-convex problems is too ambitious.
+Even worse, according to prevailing non-convex optimization theories, iterative sequences generated by non-convex optimization solvers converge to superficial critical points, which might be saddle points or local maximizers~\cite{bolte2014proximal}.
+In recent years, a variety of plug-and-play iterative modules have been introduced to perform task-specific optimization.
+The idea is to unroll an existing optimization process and replace the explicit iterative updating rule with hand-designed operators and/or learned architectures~\cite{Zhang2017Learning,liu2019convergence,liu2020investigating}.
 Unfortunately, due to the uncontrolled inexact computational modules, it is hard to theoretically guarantee the convergence of these methods.
-The works in \cite{liu2018bridging,liu2019deep,liu2018convergence} tried to introduce error control rules to correct improper modules and thus prove the convergence of their trained iterations.
+The work in~\cite{Liu2019TGDOF} tried to introduce error control rules to correct improper modules and thus ensure the convergence of their trained iterations.
 However, these additional error checking process will slow down the particular computation when handling challenging problems.
-Moreover, deeper theoretical investigations (e.g., the stability of the iterations) are still missing.
+Moreover, solid theoretical investigations (e.g., the stability of the iterations) are still missing.